 The probate process in Texas refers to the legal steps of settling a deceased person’s estate.
 It includes everything from determining the validity of a will, identifying assets, paying debts, and distributing property.
 The process can quickly get complicated depending on whether you must follow dependent or independent administration.
 Probate is intimidating, especially if you are unfamiliar with the process.
 That is where we come in.

-At Lewis Law Firm, PLLC, we help Texas families navigate probate.
+At Henington Lewis Law Firm PLLC, we help Texas families navigate probate.
 Led by Samantha Lewis, a Texas attorney with nearly a decade of experience in estate law and formal training in estate planning from Baylor Law, our firm is rooted in a belief that probate does not have to be overwhelming.
 We bring a strategic and empathetic approach to every case, informed by personal experience with probate and a professional mission to simplify what others often overcomplicate.

 Probate is the process of settling a deceased person’s (decedent’s) estate, managing the payment of debts, and distributing assets.
 Any assets the decedent owned at the time of death that cannot transfer ownership outside of probate must go through the process.
 So, if the decedent used a will to direct where property should go or did not leave a will or a way for property to transfer, the estate must go through probate, which also affects how long you have to transfer property after death in Texas.